My Forking Life

 Jump to Recipe -

-If you are wondering how to make the perfect air fryer steak then look no further.
-This method of cooking steak in the air fryer provides perfect juicy steak each and every time.
+If you're wondering how to make the perfect air fryer steak, look no further.
+This method of cooking steak in the air fryer provides a perfect juicy steak every time.

 The full recipe with ingredients/instructions is available on the recipe card at the bottom of the post.
 Important tips/tricks are also included in the blog post.

-I only had the intention of making fried foods when I purchased my Air Fryer.
+I had only intended to make fried foods when I purchased my Air Fryer.
 Little did I know how amazing this appliance was and that it could make much more than fried food.
 Now I have a ton of air fryer recipes as I use it all the time.

-Initially, I used it to make chicken for my Healthier General Tso's Chicken in the Air Fryer and I used it often for roasting vegetables, but that was it.
+Initially, I used it to make chicken for my Healthier General Tso's Chicken in the Air Fryer, and I also used it frequently for roasting vegetables.
 Then I discovered that my air fryer could make juicy steak!

 Be sure to try my Air Fryer Steak Fajitas and Air Fryer Steak Kebabs too!